Skip to main content

 Supported Shape Types

-• Multiple shapes (multi-polygons) - These can generate individual reports or be automatically merged into a single unified shape for reporting
+• Multiple shapes (multi-polygons) – These can either be reported individually or merged into a single shape for consolidated reporting.

 Supported File Formats